-Ref Action Operational Plan Deliverable Responsible Area 10.5.1 Partner with the Aboriginal and Torres Strait Islander community to deliver improved housing outcomes Work with Aboriginal and Torres Strait Islander communities, housing providers, the NSW government and others to provide culturally appropriate affordable and social housing for Aboriginal and Torres Strait Islander peoples.
-City Planning, Development & Transport
+Ref Action Operational Plan Deliverable Responsibility 10.5.1 Partner with the Aboriginal and Torres Strait Islander community to deliver improved housing outcomes Work with Aboriginal and Torres Strait Islander communities, housing providers, the NSW government and others to provide culturally appropriate affordable and social housing for Aboriginal and Torres Strait Islander peoples City Planning, Development and Transport

-Objective area Measure description Unit Target / Trend Responsible area Collaboration & advocacy People assisted to exit homelessness into long term housing as a result of a program supported by the City of Sydney No. City Life Collaboration & advocacy People prevented from becoming homeless through the City supported brokerage program No. - City Life
+Action Measure description Unit Target / Trend Responsibility Collaboration and advocacy People assisted to exit homelessness into long term housing as a result of a program supported by the City of Sydney No. City Life Collaboration and advocacy People prevented from becoming homeless through the City supported brokerage program No. - City Life

-Objective area Measure description Unit Target / Trend Responsible area Access to safe, secure and sustainable housing People sleeping rough in the city area No. City Life Facilitate supply of diverse range of housing Grants for Affordable and Diverse Housing Fund and homeless funding approved by the City of Sydney \$ '000 - City Life Planning controls to encourage affordable rental housing Affordable rental housing units in the city area No. City Planning, Development & Transport Facilitate supply of diverse range of housing New dwellings approved No. - City Planning, Development & Transport
+Action Measure description Unit Target / Trend Responsibility Access to safe, secure and sustainable housing People sleeping rough in the city area No. City Life Planning controls to encourage affordable rental housing Affordable rental housing units in the city area No. - City Planning, Development and Transport Facilitate supply of diverse range of housing Grants for Affordable and Diverse Housing Fund and homeless funding approved by the City of Sydney \$ '000 City Life Facilitate supply of diverse range of housing New dwellings approved No. - City Planning, Development and Transport